cloudposse/github-action-atmos-terraform-drift-detection/README.md

 This Github Action is used to detect drift.

-It will be create or update github issue once drift is detect.
+It will create or update github issue once drift is detect.

 It is expected to run this action in a workflow with a scheduled run.